Investors are waking up to a possible Biden victory in US presidential election

 A Biden victory - as well as a possible Democratic sweep of the House and Senate - could threaten policies championed by Trump and generally favored by Wall Street, including lower corporate tax rates and fewer regulations, analysts said.

-Despite the sharp coronavirus-fueled dip, the S&P 500 is up about 37per cent since Trump took office.
-The index gained 85per cent and 79per cent during the first terms of Presidents Barack Obama and Bill Clinton, respectively.
+Despite the sharp coronavirus-fuelled dip, the S&P 500 is up about 37 per cent since Trump took office.
+The index gained 85 per cent and 79 per cent during the first terms of Presidents Barack Obama and Bill Clinton, respectively.

 Arthur Laffer Jr., portfolio manager at Laffer Tengler Investments, unwound his dollar position last week, believing a Biden victory could lead to slower growth and pressure on the U.S. currency.
 Laffer Jr's father has advised Trump on economic issues.